 Program fPET 2024

-Welcome to the preliminary program for the 2024 Forum on Philosophy, Engineering, and Technology (fPET 2024).
-Here we share the initial schedule of presentations, panels, posters, and experimental sessions that will take place during the conference.
+Welcome to the program for the 2024 Forum on Philosophy, Engineering, and Technology (fPET 2024).
+Here we share the schedule of presentations, panels, posters, and experimental sessions that will take place during the conference.

-Preliminary Program Overview
+Program Overview

 We have made every effort to accommodate the preferences and scheduling requests submitted by participants.
 Please note that Room A will host all hybrid presentations.
 If you applied in time for an online presentation, your talk has been scheduled in this room.

-Updated Preliminary Program: Download PDF
+Updated Program: Download PDF

 Poster Session - List of Posters